 - Pressing and holding the power button is the primary way to turn on or restart Android phones.

-- You can also turn on Android phones or restart them without touching the power buttons using the methods explained here.
+- You can also switch on Android phones or restart them without touching the power buttons using the methods explained here.

 Android smartphones can freeze or develop issues that need a restart, and these situations can occur when the device’s power button doesn’t work or is missing entirely.

-For this reason, knowing how to reboot an Android device without using the power button can be essential.
+For this reason, knowing how to turn on an Android phone without using the power button can be essential.

-Other similar and common situations include instances in which you need to turn on your Android device with a broken power button, and reading through this guide will cover all variations.
+Other similar and common situations include instances in which you need to switch on an Android phone with a broken power button, and reading through this guide will cover all variations.

-How can I restart Android phones without the power button?
+How can I switch on an Android phone without a power button?

 You may have to leave the charger connected for a couple of minutes if the smartphone’s battery is completely out.

-If you’re looking for how to turn Android on without a power button, first try connecting the smartphone to a charger.
+If you’re looking for how to turn on an Android phone without a power button, first try connecting the smartphone to a charger.